 If you find yourself thinking “I hate teaching” on a regular basis, it’s time to start considering making a change.
-Unfortunately, too many teachers end up staying in a profession that they no longer are passionate about.
-If you truly HATE teaching, start considering your other options.
-I personally left teaching for roles in instructional design and educational consulting, and I’ve never been happier.
+Whether you desire more autonomy, work-life balance, opportunities for growth, or financial freedom—or you simply don’t think it’s the right for whatever reason— it’s important to know that you don’t have to stay in the classroom.
+Unfortunately, too many teachers end up staying in a profession that they no longer are passionate about for various reasons (but I’ll dig into those in just a moment).

 I hate teaching, why do I stay?